 The next great invention that change the way the teachings of Christ could be read was the Internet.
 This exploded the information age and made the word of God accessible to everyone with an Internet connection and a computer.
 This allowed ordinary people to discuss the word of God and to publish the reviews on blogs and Internet sites.
 This is fundamentally taken the word of God out of the hands of the church and put it into the hands of ordinary people it has changed the way we consume in practice religion.

-Nowadays there are many sites that discuss prayers and give sample prayers to inspire people to pray.
+Nowadays there are many sites that discuss prayers and give sample prayers of the faithful to inspire people to pray.
 There are other sites that offer guidance and opinions on teachings in prayers many of these sites are created by ordinary people, inspired by the word of God, to share with other people.

 We have seen that sharing the word of God has evolved from word of mouth to ornate manuscripts to compact books and now to the World Wide Web.
 As the method of delivery of the teachings of Christ has evolved, so let the people who deliver it and the methods to consumers.
 The teachings of Jesus are now open to all who have the technology to consumers delivered by ordinary Christians as Jesus would have wanted it.